-Since the STVR program was created in October 2012, the City has routinely acted to implement numerous changes to its Municipal Code as needed, strengthening rules and regulations, and adding enforcement personnel.
+Since the STVR program was created in October 2012, the City has routinely acted to implement numerous changes to its Municipal Code as needed, strengthening rules and regulations and adding enforcement personnel.

-In 2020 and 2021, the COVID-19 pandemic caused a surge in STVR properties and complaints, bringing about swift action by the City to tougher rules and regulations, including stiffer penalties and fines of up to \$5,000 and revocation of permits for noncompliant properties.
+In 2020 and 2021, the COVID-19 pandemic caused a surge in STVR properties and complaints, bringing about swift action by the City to toughen rules and regulations, including stiffer penalties and fines of up to \$5,000 and revocation of permits for noncompliant properties.

-Permits are non-transferable, as well, so when a property sells the STVR shuts down.
+Permits are non-transferable, as well, so when a property sells, the property can no longer operate as a STVR unless it is in an exempt area.